 We work to cultivate good, statistically accurate, proprietary consumer data or feedback about taste, features (NON-GMO, gluten-free, paleo, reduced fat, etc.), packaging – anything related to the overall category.
 Then we dial into “why” they love your product.
-500 people saying why they prefer your brand is a good thing.
-Targeted, boosted, online, and social media surveys can help get that job done.
-Questionnaires at in-store demos or at your farmer’s market booth are other low-cost options.
+Five hundred people saying why they prefer your brand is a good thing.
+Targeted, boosted, online, and social media surveys can help complete that job.
+Questionnaires at in-store demos or your farmer’s market booth are other low-cost options.

-The goal, like the first 3 key components listed above, is to not just list or show the data.
+Like the first three key components listed above, the goal is not just to list or show the data.
 The goal is also to weave the data into a compelling storyline that builds why your branded product should be on the shelf instead of the competitor.
 Speaking of your brand and products:

 4. Your Brand

-Every brand tells a story and yours is no different.
-Obviously, as a strategic marketing firm, we spend a lot of time talking about the importance of a strong, differentiated brand.
-This isn’t about your product or your manufacturing processes specifically – although those may be strong components of your brand story.
-This is the story of how your brand is relevant to the buying consumer, and relative to the competition.
+Every brand tells a story, and yours is no different.
+As a strategic marketing firm, we spend a lot of time discussing the importance of a robust and differentiated brand.
+This isn’t about your product or manufacturing processes – although those may be vital to your brand story.
+This is how your brand is relevant to the buying consumer and relative to the competition.
 In other words, it’s about why a consumer will choose your brand over the competition.
-This is a great spot to develop a narrative that aligns your brand/company with the buyer’s company.
+This is a great spot in your retail marketing deck to develop a narrative that aligns your brand/company with the buyer’s company.

 5. Product Lines & Success Stories

-You finally get to talk about yourself, your wonderful products, your brand story.
-But try to do it in a way that considers the good work that comes from being a good partner and an expert in your category.
+You finally get to talk about yourself, your beautiful products, and your brand story.
+But try to do it in a way that considers the excellent work that comes from being a good partner and an expert in your category.
 Go for it!

 6. Partnership & Support

-The majority of retailers we surveyed and interviewed said they believe the food vendors in their POG have at least as much responsible for getting the product off the shelf and through the checkout lane as they do.
+Most retailers we surveyed and interviewed said they believe the food vendors in their POG have at least as much responsibility for getting the product off the shelf and through the checkout lane as they do.
 50/50.
 That sounds like a partnership.

-Knowing that, it seems logical this is a great way to close your selling story – with your plan to support your end of the partnership.
-Do you have a marketing plan the details targeted social media marketing, FSIs (Free Standing Inserts), coupons, event marketing, demos, ad dollars or shelf promos, shopper marketing tools (decals/coupons/shelf talkers), and so on?
+You know that it seems logical that this is a great way to close your selling story and retail marketing deck – with your plan to support the end of your partnership.
+Do you have a marketing plan that details targeted social media marketing, FSIs (Free Standing Inserts), coupons, event marketing, demos, ad dollars or shelf promos, shopper marketing tools (decals/coupons/shelf talkers), and so on?
 In short, how do you envision the partnership working?

 The 2nd “Common Thread” of Killer Retailer Marketing Decks

 At the opening of this post, I talk about the folks who “cracked the code” and have experienced success selling to multiple retail customers.
-Even if you decide to ditch 4 of the 6 key components in this post, I would bet good money that another common thread is somehow bridging the themes of “Think of your retail selling story as making a good argument for displacing the competition” with “Show support and be a good partner.”
+Even if you decide to ditch 4 of the six key retail marketing deck components in this post, I would bet good money that another common thread is somehow bridging the themes of “Think of your retail selling story as making a good argument for displacing the competition” with “Show support and be a good partner.”